abill99/calculator/readme.md

 #### By **Angela Billingsley**

-#### Hello World Style Practice Calculator Demonstation website usinhg Git and Markup tools
+#### Hello World Style Practice Calculator Demonstation website using Git and Markup tools

 ## Technologies Used